AnaGarg96/VARIANT-CALLING-PROJECT-/README.md

 1. Raw FASTQ files were first checked using FastQC to assess overall read quality.
 2. The reads were then aligned to the *E. coli* reference genome using BWA‑MEM, producing an alignment (BAM) file.
-3. Variants were called from the aligned reads using FreeBayes, generating a VCF file.
+3. Variants were called from the aligned reads using tools, generating a VCF file.
 4. The VCF file was filtered using VCFtools to keep high‑confidence variants (QUAL ≥ 30).
 5. All successful steps were extracted from the Galaxy history and saved as a reusable workflow.

 ## Outputs

-* FastQC quality reports
+* FastQC quality report
 * BAM alignment file
 * Raw VCF file containing variant calls
 * Filtered VCF file with high‑quality variants
 * Saved Galaxy workflow

-## Reproducibility

-The entire analysis was saved as a Galaxy workflow, allowing the same steps to be repeated easily on similar datasets.

 ## Conclusion